Applying complex gestures to a SwiftUI view

 As you will see, we will be able to detect all these gestures by using a single drag gesture.
 Let’s start with creating a view to which we can apply all these gestures.

-Let’s start with creating a GestureButton that we will use to implement all the gesture what we need:
+Let’s start with creating a GestureButton that we will use to implement all these gestures:

 public struct GestureButton<Label: View>: View {